 So, for a consumer its extremely important to understand the difference between a debt buyer and a debt collector.

-Conclusion: Debt buyers and debt collectors are two different things, but many consumers don't know the difference.
+In conclusion: Debt buyers and debt collectors are two different things, but many consumers don't know the difference.